-User access in Condeco, such as whether rooms are self-bookable or they need to be requested, is governed by Condeco group settings.
+User access in Condeco, such as whether meeting spaces are self-bookable or they need to be requested, is governed by Condeco group settings.
 User access in external calendars is governed by Active Directory groups.
 We recommend creating AD groups that mirror the rules applied to the Condeco groups to ensure the access can be reproduced.

-Notice period for managed rooms
+Notice period for managed meeting spaces

 We do not recommend using notice periods as Microsoft 365 will not enforce them.